 Study the Construction Engineering major in the Bachelor of Engineering (Honours) degree and learn to build quality structures that enhance our living and working environments.

 Designing safe, cost effective and environmentally sustainable buildings and infrastructure is essential to our society.
 Professional construction engineers are involved with the design, planning and construction of the physical infrastructure that surrounds us.
 Whether the project is high-density housing or commercial construction, these engineers design reliable processes and build quality structures.

-AUT’s construction engineering programme will help you develop skills in structural engineering, materials technologies, construction systems, productivity improvement and waste reduction strategies.
+AUT’s construction engineering programme will help you develop skills in construction management, structural engineering, materials technologies, construction systems, productivity improvement and waste reduction strategies.

 This is part of the Bachelor of Engineering (Honours).

-Students in all majors do the same papers in the first year.
+Students in all majors do the same courses in the first year.

-And complete a further 15 points from any level 8 papers listed in the Bachelor of Engineering (Honours) or from any other bachelor’s degree with the approval of the programme leader.
+And complete a further 15 points from any level 5 courses listed in the Bachelor of Engineering (Honours) or from any other bachelor’s degree with the approval of the programme leader.

 Your individual industry project in Year 4 is your opportunity to gain real-life industrial experience in a construction engineering environment, under the guidance of an experienced supervisor.